 In South Africa, however, IPPs have been hailed as a great success globally, with official energy statistics showing that the number of participating IPPs is higher than 64, representing over $14 billion in private capital investment.

-If there’s a lesson Tanzania can learn from South Africa’s successful experience with IPPs, it’s that an effective legal and regulatory regime, good governance principles, a well-designed and transparent procurement process, as well as, an approach that underscores problem-solving rather than the enforcement of administrative measures without undermining quality and transparency help to create the necessary conditions for attracting private capital investment and for the effective participation of IPPs.
+If there’s a lesson Tanzania can learn from South Africa’s successful experience with IPPs, it’s that an effective legal and regulatory regime, good governance principles, a well-designed and transparent procurement process, as well as, an approach that underscores problem-solving rather than the enforcement of administrative measures without undermining quality and transparency can help to create the necessary conditions for attracting private capital investment and for the effective participation of IPPs.

 Right here in East Africa, Uganda unbundled its state-owned power utility, the Uganda Electricity Board (UEB), in 2001 and established the Uganda Electricity Generation Company Ltd (UEGCL), the Uganda Electricity Transmission Company Ltd (UETCL), and the Uganda Electricity Distribution Company Ltd (UEDCL) with the goal of creating financial viability and providing reliable power to consumers at reasonable prices.